Kyrylo2/WeatherPulse/README.md

 npm install
 ```

+3. Environment Configuration:
+   - For development: `.env.development` configures the API URL to `http://localhost:8000`
+   - For production: `.env.production` configures the API URL to your deployed backend URL

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm start
 ```